linked2lin/ProductSenseQuestions/Investigate Survey Response.md

 Percentage of users who fill the optional free text boxes if any.
 Latency.
 Mobile or computer.
 User name or id to impute language.

 (step 5) \
-In summary, I confirmed the meaning of the metric, and the result was valid.
+In summary, I confirmed the meaning of the metric, and that the result was valid.
 I then investigated the experiment design to make sure we didn't accidentally introduce selection bias, the notification could be distinguished from spam, and that claiming reward wouldn't cause users to abandon survey.
 After checking the design, I studied the two groups to make sure they have similar experience in terms of latency.
 I also validated the hypothesis that reward didn't cause extra time other than the time spent in claiming it.
 Lastly, I checked device type and inferred language from user name/id to segment results in different sub groups.
-It is possible that the reward would still work for mobile user, for example, as they could put it into use easier, and users from certain underrepresented groups are more motivated by monetary reward.
-If that's the sample we would like to keep, I would at least keep the reward for these groups.
+It is possible that the reward would still work for mobile user, for example, as they could put the reward into use easier, and users from certain underrepresented groups are more motivated by monetary reward.
+If they are the samples we would like to include, I would at least keep the reward for these groups.